Chart Color Schemes

 Age

-Murrumbateman's median age exceeds the national pattern
+Murrumbateman's population is slightly older than the national pattern